gohugoio/hugo/content/en/installation/common/homebrew.md

 ### Homebrew

 [Homebrew] is a free and open source package manager for macOS and Linux.
-This will install the extended flavor of Hugo:
+This will install the extended edition of Hugo:

 ```sh
 brew install hugo